sam-h-bean/aks-goof/README.md

 ## Manual Steps Taken
 * I created an API token in TFCloud and added it to my Github Actions secrets.
-* In Azure create a Service Principal.
-This has authentication tokens that are required for Terraform.
+* Create a Service Principal.
+This generates authentication tokens that are required for Terraform.
+To create the service principal from the commandline run `az ad sp create-for-rbac --name "azure-goof-tf" --role Contributor --scopes /subscriptions/<subscription id> --sdk-auth
+` and put the credentials in your password manager.
+The `clientID`, `clientSecret`, `subscriptionID`, and `tenantID` should also be set as secrets in your Github repository to be accessed in your Github Actions CI/CD pipeline.
 *